Generating sets and representability for symplectic capacities: Main results and applications

-\begin{q} Does there exist a countable\footnote{By this we mean finite or countably infinite.} (minimal) generating system for the capacities on a given symplectic category $\CCC$? \end{q}

-To our knowledge, up to now, Problem \ref{pb:gen} has been completely open, except for a result by D.~McDuff, which states that the ECH-capacities are generating in a weaker sense for the category of ellipsoids in dimension 4, see Theorem \ref{thm:gen ell} below.\footnote{There are of course some trivial cases in which Question \ref{q:count gen} is easy, e.g.~the case in which there are only finitely many $\CCC$-isomorphism classes.}
+Let $\G$ be a subset of $\caps(\CCC)$.
+We define the set CHLS generated by $\G$ as on p.~\pageref{CHLS gen set}, except that we ask the domain of each function $c$ to be $\OO_0$ rather than $\OO$.
+The reason for this change is the set-theoretic issue discussed in Remark \ref{rmk:iso closed}.
+(See also Remarks \ref{rmk:cap}.)
+As mentioned in Section \ref{sec:special cases}, in \cite[Problem 5, p.~17]{CHLS} K.~Cieliebak, H.~Hofer, J.~Latschev, and F.~Schlenk posed the following problem: \begin{Pb}For a given symplectic category find a minimal CHLS capacity-generating set. \end{Pb}

-Our first main result, Theorem \ref{thm:card cap gen} below, answers Question \ref{q:count gen} in the negative for a weak notion of a ``generating system'', in dimension at least 4.
-The theorem states that under some mild hypotheses on $\CCC$ the cardinality of the set of generalized (or normalized) capacities is $\beth_2$.
-Its last part implies that a set of $[0,\infty]$-valued functions of cardinality at most $\beth_1$ countably Borel-generates a set of cardinality at most $\beth_1$ in the sense of Definition \ref{defi:gen set} below.
+In particular, we may ask whether there exists a \emph{countable} generating set.
+Our first main result, Theorem \ref{thm:card cap gen} below, answers this question in the negative for a notion of a generation that, morally speaking, is much weaker than CHLS generation.
+The theorem states that in dimension at least 4 the cardinality of the set of generalized (or normalized) capacities on $\CCC$ is $\beth_2$, provided that the category contains a certain one-parameter family of objects.\footnote{It is formulated for a form category, not just for a symplectic category.} Its last part implies that a set of $[0,\infty]$-valued functions of cardinality at most $\beth_1$ countably Borel-generates a set of cardinality at most $\beth_1$ in the sense of Definition \ref{defi:gen set} below.

-As an immediate consequence, every countably Borel-generating system for $\caps(\CCC)$ (or $\nc(\CCC)$) has cardinality bigger than the continuum.
+As an immediate consequence, every countably Borel-generating set for $\caps(\CCC)$ (or $\nc(\CCC)$) has cardinality bigger than the continuum.
 See Corollary \ref{cor:gen} below.
 Countable Borel-generation is a weak notion of generation.
-In particular, it is weaker than the notion of generation proposed by CHLS after \cite[Problem 5, p.~17]{CHLS}, in which only the maximum and minimum are allowed as combining functions.
-Compare to Remarks \ref{rmk:Borel} and \ref{rmk:gen} below.
-Hence Corollary \ref{cor:gen} makes a statement about many systems of capacities.
+(Compare to Remark \ref{rmk:Borel} below.)
+It is weaker than the notion of limit-min/max generation (as defined on p.~\pageref{lim min max cap gen}).\footnote{This follows from the fact that a given set of capacities countably Borel-generates a larger set than it limit-min/max generates.
+Compare to Remark \ref{rmk:gen}.} Hence Corollary \ref{cor:gen} makes a statement about a large class of ``generating sets of capacities''.